MicrosoftDocs/fabric-docs/docs/cicd/git-integration/source-code-format.md

 Besides the item.config.json file and the item.metadata.json file found in all item folders, each item's directory has specific files that define that item.

-### Dataset files
+### Semantic model files

-Dataset folders contain the following files:
+Semantic model folders contain the following files:

 - definition.pbidataset
 - model.bim